anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 certain actions on certain resources.
 OpenStack services reference the roles of the user attempting to access the service.
-OpenStack policy enforcer middleware takes into consideration the policy rules associated with each resource and the user’s group/roles and association to determine if access will be permitted for the requested resource.
+OpenStack policy enforcer middleware takes into consideration the policy rules associated with each resource and the user's group/roles and association to determine if access will be permitted for the requested resource.
 For more details on policies, please refer to the OpenStack Policies :cite:p:`openstackpol`.